 IMPROVE YOUR PULL-UPS

-I'll give you some concrete examples, let's say you want to improve your traction.
+I will give you some concrete examples, let's say you want to improve your traction.

-It is also possible to train with the help of elastic bands :
+It is also possible to train with the help of elastic bands:

-IMPROVE YOUR ADVANCED FIGURES
+IMPROVE ITS ADVANCED FIGURES

 IMPLEMENT THE METHOD ON A DAILY BASIS